anyuzx/Prongs/src/pages/about.md

 * [The heterogeneity of chromosomes architecture and its role in their biological functions?](/research#fish-hi-c-paradox)
 * [How the molecular motors (such as Kinesins, Myosins, Dyneins et al) work together as teams?](/research#multi-motor-system)

-My research methods are theoretical and computational, involving equilibrium and non-equilibrium statistical mechanics, polymer physics, computer simulations and machine learning.
+My research methods are theoretical and computational, involving equilibrium and non-equilibrium statistical mechanics, polymer physics, computer simulations and, machine learning.
 Learn more about my research projects at my [research page](/research)

 ---